 Community Impact Section

-In 2005, the CIS formed groups to better serve the community.
-These groups meet on a monthly basis and work together with the CIO’s in identifying and solving community issues in different areas of town.
-The Greenwich Police Departments Community Impact Section continues to serve the citizens of the town of Greenwich in various ways that have had a positive effect on the community.
+In 2005, the section formed groups to better serve the community.
+These groups meet monthly and work with the CIOs to identify and solve community issues in different areas of town.

 Drug Take-Back Day